Package rtms

 Expand source code

-def leave(self): """ Leave the RTMS session and stop all threads.
-Returns: bool: True if left successfully """ log_info("client", "Leaving RTMS session") # Stop polling thread self._stop_polling() # Unregister from global client registry with _clients_lock: _clients.pop(id(self), None) # Stop webhook server if we have one if self._webhook_server: self._webhook_server.stop() self._webhook_server = None try: # Release RTMS resources super().release() return True except Exception as e: log_error("client", f"Error releasing RTMS resources: {e}") traceback.print_exc() return FalseLeave the RTMS session and stop all threads.
+def leave(self): """ Leave the RTMS session.
+Signals the owning EventLoop to stop polling this client and releases the C SDK handle.
+Safe to call from any thread.
+Returns: bool: True if left successfully """ log_info("client", "Leaving RTMS session") # Signal the EventLoop to stop polling this client self._running = False # Unregister from global client registry with _clients_lock: _clients.pop(id(self), None) # Stop webhook server if we have one if self._webhook_server: self._webhook_server.stop() self._webhook_server = None try: # Release RTMS resources super().release() return True except Exception as e: log_error("client", f"Error releasing RTMS resources: {e}") traceback.print_exc() return FalseLeave the RTMS session.

 Returns